Summer's Most Popular Music Festivals main image

 Mulberry Mountain, Arkansas

 Wakarusa is a multi-day music and camping festival near Ozark, Arkansas.
-Initially founded in 2004 in Kansas, the festival made the move to Arkansas in 2009.
+Founded in 2004 in Kansas, the festival moved to Arkansas in 2009.
 Visitors attend shows on top of Mulberry Mountain and camp out in the surrounding area in between performances.
 If the Great Outdoors aren't your thing, this might not be the festival for you.
-If you're a nature-lover, however, you'll be surrounded by many like-minded people.
+If you're a nature lover, however, you'll be surrounded by many like-minded people.

 WE Fest